 It is important to take a look at website statistics a month after launch to see which key phrases are working for your website.
 Every month pages can be tweaked and better phrases used.

 Take time and effort over your pages, adding your knowledge and expertise.
-In that way Google will reward you and your website.
+Search engines will reward you and your website.

-Bring each of your posts up to date, as Google often rewards fresher content.
+Bring each of your posts up to date, as search engines often reward fresh content.
 But remember to always write for humans.